-At the age of 21, he married 21-year-old Joeanna (or "Johanna") Bates (1900- ? ) on Christmas Eve 1921.
-She was a native of Monongalia County, WV.
+At the age of 21, on Christmas Eve 1921, he was united in the bonds of holy matrimony with 21-year-old Johanna (or "Joeanna") Bates (1900- ? ), a native of Pennsylvania but a resident at the time of Monongalia County, WV.
 The ceremony was officiated by Rev. D.W.
 Cunningham in the parsonage of the United Brethren Church of Salem, Doddridge County.

 Joanna passed away in 1981, at the age of 79.
 Burial was in Western Reserve Memorial Gardens in Chesterland, Geauga County.

 Walter outlived his bride by 21 years.
 As a patient in Chardon Healthcare Center, he succumbed to the angel of death at the age of 102 in Chardon on Nov.
 1, 2002.
 An obituary in the Willoughby (OH) News-Herald noted that he was survived by "many grandchildren; and many great-grandchildren."
 Following a funeral service led by Pastor Dove, of the family church, the remains were lowered into eternal sleep beside his wife's.